Skip to Main Content

 Today’s Ride Choices

-Morning Parador to Vineyards — 28 km (17 miles) | Vineyards to Pazo de Rubianes — 17 km (10 miles)
+Morning: Parador to Vineyards — 26 km (16 miles) | Vineyards to Pazo de Rubianes — 17 km (10 miles)

 What to Expect:

-Cumulative Distance Range: 28 – 45 km (17 – 27 miles)
+Cumulative Distance Range: 26 – 43 km (16 – 26 miles)

 Included Meals: Breakfast, Lunch, Dinner

 After breakfast, cycle directly from the parador.
-This morning’s route follows the coast, often following the Portuguese Coastal Camino de Santiago and passing pilgrims on their spiritual journey.
-You steer off the main bike route into the shade of the forested foothills, where spectacular seaside views unfold as you ride.
-Descend back to the coast and the small seaside village of Oia, with the historic Royal Monastery of Santa Maria de Oia.
-This 12th-century treasure has been a monastery, a palace, and a school—and was even a jail during the tumultuous Spanish Civil War.
-You will stop at a nearby restaurant for a delicious, included lunch overlooking the sea, before cycling or shuttling back to the parador.
+This morning’s route follows the coast, often tracing the Portuguese Coastal Camino de Santiago and passing pilgrims on their spiritual journey.
+You’ll veer off the main route into the forested foothills, where shaded paths lead to sweeping seaside views.
+Descend back to the coast and arrive in the small seaside village of Oia, home to the historic Royal Monastery of Santa María de Oia.
+This 12th-century structure has served as a monastery, palace, school, and even a prison during the Spanish Civil War.

 Today’s Ride Choices

-Morning Baiona to Oia — 20 km (12 miles) | Baiona to Oia PLUS — 20 km (12 miles)
+Morning: Baiona to Oia — 20 km (12 miles) | Baiona to Oia PLUS — 20 km (12 miles)

-Afternoon Oia to Baiona — 20 km (12 miles)
+Afternoon: Oia to Baiona — 20 km (12 miles)

 What to Expect: